2019 Study: It’s Never Too Late to Start Strength Training and Exercise

 Author: George Barker

-An August 2019 study published in the journal Frontiers in Physiology has found that there appears to be no upper age limit to improving fitness levels and muscle gain.
+An August 2019 Study published in the journal Frontiers in Physiology has found that there appears to be no upper age limit to improving fitness levels and muscle gain (Strength Training and Exercise).
 This new information is increasingly important as the UKs aging population expands, with the Office for National Statistics predicting 23 million, or over 30% of people in the UK being aged 60 or over by the year 2050 (5).

 It has long been thought that as we age, there is an impaired ability for the body to respond to exercise and promote muscle growth.
 This leads to a progressive loss of skeletal muscle, in a process termed “sarcopenia” (6).
 Highly active older individuals who have maintained structured exercise training habits (often called ‘masters athletes’) display superior markers of physiological function in relation to their VO2 Max, strength levels, muscle morphology, and usually have more favourable body composition than their untrained age-matched counterparts (3,1,2).
 Life-long adherence to sport and exercise is generally the best course of action.
 However, if that isn’t you, all hope is not lost!